kreatorland/Neur-Sample/CONTRIBUTING.md

 3. The PR may be merged once you have the sign-off of at least one maintainer

 ## Any contributions you make will be under the MIT Software License

-When you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
-Feel free to contact the maintainers if that's a concern.

-## Report bugs using GitHub's [issue tracker](https://github.com/NeurProjects/neur-app/issues)

-We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](https://github.com/NeurProjects/neur-app/issues/new).

-## License

-By contributing, you agree that your contributions will be licensed under its MIT License.